Welcome back to school! We hope you had a relaxing and restorative summer!

 [Check out the “For Teachers” page on our website!]

-#3 VISIT OUR HISTORIC SITE
+#3 VISIT THE HISTORIC SITE

 Students will walk in the steps of Abraham Lincoln at Ford’s Theatre.
 Students will see rare artifacts related to the assassination, view the historic theatre, see the house where Lincoln died, and learn about the hunt for John Wilkes Booth.
 A field trip to Ford’s Theatre enhances study of the Civil War and Washington history!